tv2-oss/bifrost-gateway-controller/blueprints/aws-alb-crossplane/README.md

 BIFROST_BLUEPRINTS_VERSION=0.0.18  make deploy-aws-istio-blueprint
 ```

-Note, there is also a `deploy-aws-istio-blueprint-local` to deploy
+Note, there is also a `deploy-aws-istio-blueprint-local` make target to deploy
 local repository blueprint version which is useful when developing
 blueprints.